This bread pudding recipe is a great choice for those looking for a hassle-free weekend breakfast.

-Adding alcohol to the classic caramel sauce can change the bread pudding flavor and make it more funky.
-You can choose either whiskey, dark rum, or bourbon and it’ll fit your caramel sauce nicely.
+Adding alcohol to the classic caramel sauce can change the bread pudding flavor and make it richer and a bit more decadent.
+You can choose either whiskey, dark rum, or bourbon, and it’ll enhance your caramel sauce nicely.

 Keep in mind that 0.5 to 1 fl oz of alcohol is enough for a 4-serving caramel sauce recipe.

-Cook your caramel sauce as instructed, once finished, add the alcohol and stir vigorously to incorporate; you may need to use a whisk to emulsify the ingredients smoothly.
+Cook your caramel sauce as instructed.
+Once finished, add the alcohol and stir vigorously to incorporate; you may need to use a whisk to emulsify the ingredients smoothly.

 3. Vanilla Sauce